szabgab/slides/python/functions.md

 ## Why use functions?
 {id: why-use-functions}

+{aside}
+There are two main reasons to use functions.

+One of the is code reuse.
+Instead of copy-paste-ing snippets of code that does the same in multiple areas in the application, we can create a function with a single copy of the code and call it from multiple location.

+Having functions can also make the code easier to understand, easier to test and to maintain.

+The functions are supposed to be relatively short, each function dealing with one issue, with one concern.
+They should have well defined input and output and without causing side-effects.

+There are no clear rules, but the suggestion is that function be somewhere between 4-30 lines of code.
+{/aside}

 * Code reuse - [DRY - Don't Repeate Yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
 * Small units of code.
 (One thought, single responsibility) Easier to understand, test, and maintain.